-Have you ever been told, “buy land, because they are not making any more of it”?.
+Have you ever been told, “buy land, because they are not making any more of it”?
 No doubt you have heard from other people that traditional brick and mortar investments into real estate are a “safe way” to get a return on your money- with none of the risk and uncertainty associated with stocks.
 Perhaps you know somebody who made a series of successful real estate investments and was then able to quit their day job.
-There is no shortage of success stories and old adages in favor of real estate investment, however, houses cost a substantial amount of money and when the stakes are high even small mistakes could cost thousands.
-Here are some of the most common mistakes made by first-time real estate investors in Japan.
+There is no shortage of success stories and old adages in favor of real estate investment, however, property costs a substantial amount of money and when the stakes are high even small mistakes could cost thousands.
+Here are some of the most common mistakes made by first-time investors when buying Japanese real estate.

 If you asked ten people if they thought that borrowing money to invest in a stock was a good idea more than 50% would likely tell you “no”.
 Half of those 50% would probably then tell you that it was in fact a terrible idea.
 If we then add the caveat that this borrowed money will have a rate of interest attached to it, so that the debt essentially grows each and every year during the period where you are repaying it, then we have a much more severe proposition.
 Now, if you were to exchange the word “stock” for “real estate investment”, or better yet, “house”, then the responses would likely be very different.
 Most people would recommend the purchase of a house to be sound.
 Houses are for most people, the most expensive purchases made in their lives, and more often than not with borrowed money.
 Although a downpayment will commonly be paid out of pocket, the buyer equity in the property will likely only be 10% or 20% of the total purchase price.
 This is leverage.
 This is no different to using 10,000 USD in your brokerage account to purchase 100,000 USD worth of derivatives.